The Power of One Big Thing: Exploring the Hedgehog Concept in Business Strategy

 By finding the intersection of these three circles, businesses can identify their Hedgehog Concept and focus their efforts on what they do best.

 Jim Collins argues that truly great companies are oriented around a Hedgehog Concept.
-Companies with a clear understanding of their Hedgehog Concept can make strategic decisions aligned with their strengths, and they can say no to opportunities that do not align with their Hedgehog Concept and focus their resources on what they do best.
+Companies with a clear understanding of their Hedgehog Concept can make strategic decisions aligned with their strengths, say no to opportunities that do not align with their Hedgehog Concept, and focus their resources on what they do best.
 Ultimately, the Hedgehog Concept is a tool that can help businesses achieve long-term success.

 Understanding the Hedgehog Concept